marcsusagna/reminder/README.md

 # reminder
-Triggers alerts to correct posture during desk time.
+Triggers alerts to correct posture during desk time when working on Windows.

-It runs on docker but leverages the host OS windows to open browser
+Can run in these two setups:

-Todo:
+- WSL: See scripts/wsl_run_reminder
-- Run on docker instead of WSL to allow multiplatform
+- Docker: See scripts/run_docker.sh